 It’s convenient to pick up those packets of chips, candies, and processed food from the supermarket shelves.
 But they are conveniently harmful to your pocket and your health too.

-Chips and candies can give you temporary satisfaction, but they make you poor and unhealthy in the long run.
-They are pricy enough to steal your money.
+Chips and candies can temporarily satisfy you but make you poor and unhealthy in the long run.
+They are pricey enough to steal your money.
 And are unhealthy enough to make you sick.

 The same goes for pre-made meals.
 Cooking from scratch costs less.

-It’s not enough to just save money.
+It’s not enough to save money.
 You need to maximize the same for a better future.
+Consider long-term goals.

-Investing your savings in stock markets and mutual funds can increase your wealth by taking a medium to a high level of risk.
+You are investing your savings in stock markets, mutual funds, and a Roth IRA.
+These investment accounts are the best way to have income during retirement and can increase your wealth by taking a medium to a high level of risk.

 Investment in the stock market can hold some amount of risk, but it’s where you can multiply your wealth.